iwanders/focus_stacking/README.md

 ## Hardware & Schematic
 The microcontroller used is a [Teensy LC][teensyLC], an [EasyDriver][easydriver45] board is used to move the stepper motor.
-The camera is controlled via the wired remote control port on the camera, making a photograph with this port requires connecting two wires to focus, subsequently connecting the third wire to the other two to make a photograph.
-This is done using two optocouplers to provide optoisolation between the camera and the focus stacking system.
+The camera is controlled via the wired remote control port on the camera.
+Making a photograph with this port requires connecting two wires to perform the prefocus step, then connecting the third wire to the other two to make a photograph.
+Although the camera cannot change the focus, the prefocus step is still required before a picture can be taken.
+Two optocouplers are used 'connect' the wires and provide optoisolation between the camera and the electronics of the focus stacking system.

 The complete schematic: